nirdizati/nirdizati-runtime/docs/CONTRIBUTING.md

 master should be merged into this branch.

 Reviewer is responsible to test PR changes and check whether issue has been completely fulfilled.
-When review approved changes, one of the core developers should merge it to master.
+When changes are approved, developer of PR should merge it into master unless agreed something else between developer and reviewer.

 ## Code Style Guideline